rsanchez/github_addon_installer/README.markdown

 Manifest entry examples:

-If your repo directory structure is like…
+If your repo directory structure is like:

 	my_addon/

 	"my_addon":{